deshith12345/SecureHawk---Password-toolkit/README.md

 SecureHawk is an interactive password security toolkit designed to educate users about password security best practices.
 This project demonstrates practical cybersecurity concepts including real-time password strength analysis, breach checking using the Have I Been Pwned API, and cryptographically secure password generation.

-**Created as a portfolio project by a 2nd year Cybersecurity student at SLIIT (Sri Lanka Institute of Information Technology)**

 ### Project Purpose